galinajonsson/LepPhenology/README.md

 Note that throughout I've commented out `write.csv` and `saveRDS` commands in order to not clog up your machine.
 For code chunks that run the models, I've set `eval` to FALSE, again, to not clog up your machine as the analyses are computationally expensive and were run on high performance machines.

-* __01-SpecimenData.Rdm__ summarises the NHM specimen data.
-For each speies used in analyses, I summarise the annual 10th and 19th percentile of julian record days, the range of annual records days and the first annual record Julian day.
+* __01-SpecimenData.Rdm__ summarises the NHM specimen data for eleven univoltine British butterfly species.
+For each speies used in analyses, I summarise the annual 10th and 19th percentile of julian record days, the range of annual records days and the first annual record day Julian day.
-* __02-ClimateData.Rdm__ summarises the HadUK-Grid dataset's relevant climatic variables.
+* __02-ClimateData.Rdm__ summarises the HadUK-Grid dataset's relevant climatic variables and **WILL SUMMARISE RELEVANT CLIMATIC VARIABLES PER RECORD FOR ALL ELEVEN SPECIES**
+* __03-Analyses.Rdm__ **WILL ANALYSE PHENOLOGY CHNAGE AND EFFECTS OF CLIMATIC VARIABLES ON PHENOLOGY AMONG THE ELEVEN SPECIES**